pixelit-project/PixelIt.Docs/src/troubleshooting.md

 Try resetting the board (via reset switch).

+### No sound with DFPlayer Mini

+1. check the wiring and, if you have soldered the wires, also check for cold solder joints.
+2. increase the volume.
+Some users have reported not hearing any sound below 30 percent (perhaps bad hardware/firmware)?
+3. Test the hardware standalone.
+[Here](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299#target_5) you could find the schematic and sample code.

 ## Node-RED

 ### I cant find the PixelIt nodes in Node-RED or there are some missing